aphalo/r4photobiology-book/README.md

 This repository contains the draft of a handbook on **Photobiological calculations with R**.
 The handbook supports a suite of R packages developed by Pedro J. Aphalo at the University of Helsinki, Finland.

+### Is the book available as a PDF file for dwonload? ###

+Yes, the book draft is available for download through Leanpub (http://leanpub.com/r4photobiology).

 ### Just clone the repository ###

 To build the pdf you will need LaTeX and Memoire, and R and knitr.
 At the moment the files are in Rnw format but will at some point possibly be reformatted using Bookdown.